 Key features:

-- Emergent curriculum: Topics originate from the children's interests rather than a pre-set plan.
+- Emergent curriculum: An emergent curriculum means topics originate from children's interests rather than a pre-set plan.

 - Environment as the third teacher: The classroom setup is crucial and meant to inspire learning.